W1ndEee/W1ndE-Bot/README.md

 - Default moderation tools (Ban, Kick, Timeout).
 - Welcome message and Auto Role when people join a Guild.
 - Level & XP system.
+- Twitch integration (Displays notification when someone goes live on Twitch).
 # Features work in progress
-- Twitch integration (Display notification when someone goes live on Twitch).
 - Youtube integration (Display notification when a new video is posted on Youtube by someone).
 # Branches
 - `main` branch is where the current full release is.
 This is usually only tested and working commands and features.